Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi this is Muhammad Usama a Computer Science Student from Karachi, Pakistan.
-This is my first contribution
+This is my first Open Source Contribution and special thanks to Anuj Kumar Sharma for making such valuable content.
-hello anuj thanks for this video.
-Very Helpful